 The BA (Hons) Fashion Promotion course offers a creative, exploratory and dynamic approach to studying promotion in the fashion industry.
 This distinctive course covers the visual and creative processes of fashion promotion, underpinned with business content and cultural and contextual theory.

 The flexible design of this course will enable you to tailor your studies to your individual interests and will allow you to explore creative areas including: fashion photography and film, digital communication, fashion styling, social media, website design, journalism and brand communication.
 You will be expected to explore your field of study through research, investigation and practice, and also to observe new cultural perspectives.
 The business elements of the course will encourage you to engage with entrepreneurial practice and practical activity, allowing you to apply your knowledge and skills to live professional and industry briefs.

 You will have the opportunity to benefit from real-world learning experiences during study trips both in the UK and internationally.
 Previously, students have travelled to London, New York, Copenhagen and Shanghai as part of the course and have visited industry head offices, educational partners, studios, galleries and trade shows.

 We also offer a four year sandwich route option that gives you the opportunity to spend your third year on an industry placement to enhance your employability.

 You will complete the course with a strong, industry-ready portfolio of visual work relevant to your career preferences.
 Graduates will be able to apply for positions in areas such as online marketing, public relations, brand management, styling, photography and events.

 Technology and creativity are at the heart of the course.
 You will have exposure to a wide variety of promotional techniques and will have the option of tailoring your studies to your personal interests and career aspirations.

-This course gives you the option of spending a year working in industry or studying abroad, to help you gain valuable skills and contacts within the industry.
+This course gives you the option of spending a placement year working in industry, to help you gain valuable skills and contacts within the industry.